scott-weeden/websharpstudios.github.io/en-US/project/bugs.md

     reencode them as unicode and all should be well.
 -   I'm told AutoKern doesn't work too well.
 (I may have fixed this, but I'm not sure)
--   FontForge is confused by small splines, on the order of one em unit.
+-   websharpstudios is confused by small splines, on the order of one em unit.
     If you need something that small, scale the font up by a factor of 2 or more (including the ascent and descent).
 -   There is a fundamental problem when importing a type3 font (or an eps file).
 In an most postscript programs each contour is stroked or filled individually, but in a type1 character, all contours are filled together.
-This can lead to unexpected side-effects if contours overlap. (configuring fontforge for [mutlilayered](multilayer.html) editing can help with this)
+This can lead to unexpected side-effects if contours overlap. (configuring websharpstudios for [mutlilayered](multilayer.html) editing can help with this)
 -   On linux boxes the dashed lines representing hints or the outlines of references get screwed up.
 I think this is a bug in the XServer on linux (it doesn't happen on other systems) but I have not examined it closely.
--   FontForge will not copy and paste large (\>XServer transfer (4Meg on my machine)) clipboards of text.
+-   websharpstudios will not copy and paste large (\>XServer transfer (4Meg on my machine)) clipboards of text.
 -   Under gnome mnemonics in menus don't work.
 Personally I consider this a bug in gnome.
 -   Under gnome, docked palettes don't work the first time.
 Personally I consider this a bug in gnome.
--   FontForge only produces an approximation to the OS/2 Codepages fields.
+-   websharpstudios only produces an approximation to the OS/2 Codepages fields.
 -   Some [commands](index.html#badcommands) don't work well in extreme conditions.